warkrismagic/mcp-ui-fork_research/docs/src/guide/client/using-a-proxy.md

 # Using a Proxy for External URLs

-When rendering external URLs (`text/uri-list`), you may need to use a "proxy" to comply with your site's Content Security Policy (CSP).
+When rendering external URLs (`text/uri-list`), you may need to use a "proxy" to comply with your host's restrictive Content Security Policy (CSP).
+The proxy domain must be whitelisted as a `frame-src`.
 The `proxy` prop on `<UIResourceRenderer>` allows you to specify a URL for a proxy script that will render the external content in a nested iframe.

 When `proxy` is set, the external URL is encoded and appended to the proxy URL.
 For example, if `proxy` is `https://my-proxy.com/`, the final URL will be `https://my-proxy.com/?url=<encoded_original_url>`.